 Defaulting on a private student loan is not the same as defaulting on a federal student loan.
-A private student loan is considered to be in default after 120 days of non-payment while a federal student loan is considered to be in default after 360 days of non-payment.
+A private student loan is considered to be in default after three months of non-payment while a federal student loan is considered to be in default after 270 days of non-payment.

 The federal government also has much stronger powers to compel repayment than private lenders.
 Nevertheless, private lenders have several powerful tools to seek repayment.
 The main difference is they have to file a lawsuit against the borrower and get a court judgment first.